seegg/date-picker/README.md

 Click and drag across multiple boxes to select a range of dates.

+Click on the month to select a specific month.

+Click on the year to select a specific year.

 To make a selection across multiple months, use context menu to select the first date and then use either normal click or context menu to select the second date.

 reset selection by clicking on one of the selected dates.